Street naming and numbering

 When a property is officially registered the postal address is confirmed and entered onto the Royal Mail database.
 It is the Royal Mail database that all other organisations purchase address information from to update their own individual databases.

-You need to complete an Allocation of Postal Address which is used to register postal addresses for new builds, new developments, the addition of property names, a property name change, register an existing but previously unregistered postal address and to register the conversion of a property into flats.
+You need to complete an Allocation of Official Postal Address Form which is used to register postal addresses for new builds, new developments, the addition of property names, a property name change, register an existing but previously unregistered postal address and to register the conversion of a property into flats.